Substance Abuse Counselor Masters Degree Programs

 Employment Outlook and Salary Info

-Substance abuse and behavioral disorder counselor prospects were expected to exhibit faster than average growth from 2006 to 2016, increasing by 21%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The median salary for mental health and substance abuse social workers was $34,040 in May 2006.
-Entry-level wages in 2006 were approximately $27,330 per year.
+Substance abuse and behavioral disorder counselor prospects were expected to exhibit faster than average growth from 2010 to 2020, increasing by 27%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The median salary for substance abuse and behavioral disorder counselors was $38,520 in May 2012.
+The bottom ten percent made $25,140 or less per year in 2012, per the BLS.

 M.S. in Substance Abuse Counseling graduates should be eligible for certification or licensure, the requirements of which vary by state.
 Graduates who wish to further their education can pursue a Doctor of Philosophy (Ph.D.) in Rehabilitation Counseling and Administration with a concentration in substance or clinical counseling.
 A Ph.D. could lead to career advancement opportunities.